Forms of payment accepted:

 If you order online, we’ll send you a notification when your order has shipped.
 If it’s been 48 hours and you still haven’t heard from us, please let us know.

 Yes!
 We are able to ship coffee internationally.
-However, we are not yet set up to ship international orders via our website.
+However, due to the variable customs requirements for each country surrounding coffee products, we can only ship to Canada, Japan and the UK at this time.
+Additionally we are not yet set up to ship international orders via our website.
 We are happy to process your order over the phone and ship via UPS Worldwide Saver.

 Feel free to email email@example.com with your billing and shipping addresses and your phone number, and which products you would like.
 We can work up a shipping quote once we have your address and an approximate idea of what you’d like to order.
 Then we can take your credit card information over the phone.
 We can be reached at (855) 711-3385,Monday-Friday, 8am to 4pm PST.